Last Updated on December 2, 2020 by Oddmund Groette

 The risk is real, and trading is not easy.

-Peter Lynch had an incredible good track record for a long time when he managed his fund.
-But to his astonishment, the vast majority of his investors were not even close to obtain his numbers.
+Peter Lynch had an incredibly good track record for a long time when he managed his fund.
+But to his astonishment, the vast majority of his investors were not even close to obtaining his numbers.
 Quite a few actually made a loss.
 Why?
 Because they buy the fund after it has risen, and sell after it has fallen.
 They do the complete opposite of what you should do.
-Therefore, it’s so important to develop a strategy which you can follow.
+Therefore, it’s so important to develop a strategy that you can follow.
 And I believe a system with less drawdowns are much easier to follow.
 That does not necessarily mean lower returns for the long term as long as you follow the strategy (vs. theoretically better returns with bigger drawdowns – but less likely to follow).

-Currently I trade this gold strategy.
+Currently, I trade this gold strategy.
 This one is pretty hard to follow.
-Drawdowns once in a while is many percent.
+Drawdowns once in a while are many percent.
 One day I was long and holding overnight, but GDX was down 2,5% at the open.
-According to the strategy I should reverse the position and go short.
+According to the strategy, I should reverse the position and go short.
 Every inch of my contrarian body resisted going short.
 Luckily I followed my rules and GDX fell a whopping 3% from open to close so I managed to recover my overnight loss.
 It’s so important to follow the rules!
 And just as important to have many strategies.
 The GDX strategy is just one of many I currently have.

 That’s why you have to become familiar with your risk tolerance before you start developing systems and strategies.
-And when you start trading, start small until you have some years experience.
-Risk managemnt is a trade off between risk and reward.
+And when you start trading, start small until you have some years of experience.
+Risk management is a trade-off between risk and reward.
 You have to find the balance between losing too much or leave too much on the table.
 You can never know in advance how much heat you can absorb until you start trading.
 Everything looks so easy using hindsight.
 But when you’re in the middle of a severe drawdown you never know if the strategy has stopped working or if you’re in the middle of a “normal” drawdown.

 Think about this: if you lose 10% of your capital, you have to make 11.11% to get even.
 If you lose 30%, you have to make 42.85%.
 By 50% you have to make 100% to get back!

 One of the most important factors to succeed in any trading endeavor is to be consistent.
 Of course, when you have a big edge, you can trade bigger.
-But in order to build confidence in your trading you have to be consistent.
-When you have become consistent over a long period, you can increase size and trade more agressively.
+But in order to build confidence in your trading, you have to be consistent.
+When you have become consistent over a long period, you can increase size and trade more aggressively.
 If you’re not consistent, how can you determine if you’re lucky or really good (if you make money)?
 There is an enormous element of randomness in the markets, and there will always be a lot of traders making money simply by chance.
 You might have found a strategy that makes money, but that strategy only works in a specific market.
 When the market change, you start losing money.
 Curtis Faith writes this:

 The most important lessons in life are simple yet difficult to execute.
 In trading, concistency is the key.
 A systematic trading approach, a through understanding of the limitations of that approach, and the tools used to build trading systems can help you be more successful and constant.
 You must be consistent to trade well.
 You must be able to execute your plan or the plan has no meaning.